HarshMulodhia/EL_Task6/README.md

 - Splits the dataset into training and testing sets.

-- Normalizes the feature values using Min-max Scal.
+- Normalizes the feature values using Min-max Scaling.

 - Trains and evaluates a KNN model for multiple values of K.